-Better Health and Wellness: colorectal cancer ‘beatable, treatable’ if caught early
+Better Health and Wellness: Colorectal cancer ‘beatable, treatable’ if caught early

 “That got me to say, ‘Okay, I really need to do my colonoscopy, and I need to be an advocate for colon cancer screening,” Bryant said.

 Colon cancer and rectal cancer are largely treatable when detected early.
 There are six ways to screen for colon cancer, but Bryant calls the colonoscopy “the gold standard.”
 Patients drink a fluid to cleanse the colon.
-They are given anesthesia before the surgery, and during, the doctor is able to scope the entire colon to screen for cancer and pre-cancerous polyps.
+For the procedure, they are given anesthesia, and the doctor is able to scope the entire colon to screen for cancer and pre-cancerous polyps.

-Other forms of screening involve a pill, a CT scan and a stool-based test.
+Other forms of screening involve a CT scan and a stool-based test.

-Oncology nurse navigator, Lisa Schmidt, had been urging Bryant to get a colonscopy for quite some time.
-For her, it’s personal.
+Oncology nurse navigator Lisa Schmidt had been urging Bryant to get a colonoscopy for quite some time.
+For her, it is personal.

-“When I was 50, I got screened and found two polyps that were precancerous polyps, my brother-in-law is my age, he did not ever get screened.
-Basically an access to care situation,” Schmidt explained.
+“When I was 50, I got screened and found two polyps that were precancerous polyps,” Schmidt said.
+“My brother-in-law is my age.
+He did not ever get screened.
+Basically, an access to care situation.”

 While Schmidt was able to have surgery to get her polyps removed, her brother-in-law was discovered to be in stage three colorectal cancer and needed chemotherapy.
 He is still alive today.